Qualcomm profit beats estimates but weak China mobile sales weigh on outlook

 Revenue rose 1.2 percent to $6.07 billion and exceeded estimates of $5.93 billion.

-Qualcomm is in the midst of closing its long-pending $38-billion deal to buy automotive chip maker NXP Semiconductors (NXPI.O).
-In November, it rebuffed a $103-billion takeover bid by Broadcom Ltd (AVGO.O).
+Qualcomm is in the midst of closing its long-pending $38-billion deal to buy automotive chip maker NXP Semiconductors.
+In November, it rebuffed a $103-billion takeover bid by Broadcom Ltd.

+(This story has been refiled to correct typographical error to Broadcom instead of Broadcomm in paragraph 4)

 Reporting by Sonam Rai in Bengaluru and Stephen Nellis in San Francisco; Editing by Sai Sachin Ravikumar